Kosher Food In Dubai and Abu Dhabi

 An Overview Of The Two Largest Emirates

 For one unfamiliar with the geography of the UAE, things can get a bit confusing.
 There are seven emirates in total, with the two largest cities within the emirates also having the namesake of the emirate in which they are located.
 The most obvious comparison would be between New York State and New York City.
 Abu Dhabi is the UAE’s capital, the largest emirate by land area, and contains the second-largest city by population.
-Dubai is the largest city by population and is also one of the seven emirates.
+Dubai is the largest city by population and one of the seven emirates.
 It takes about an hour and a half to travel between Abu Dhabi and Dubai (87 miles).

 Jewish Communities In The UAE